 Mastitis is an inflammation of the mammary glands.
 It is often caused by bacteria, but may also be viral.
 Mastitis negatively impacts milk production, and it may also lead to a permanent reduction in milk capacity if left untreated.

 Paying close attention to udder health, being alert to teat sensitivity, and responding and diagnosing the kind of mastitis quickly is key to controlling this potentially detrimental condition.

 Ensuring that your equipment is clean, particularly if using a milk machine, and using gentle products and processes to clean the udder are also critical.

 Dairy goats may also be more susceptible to complications from mineral deficiency.
 Copper and selenium deficiency, in particular, can impact fertility and lead to reductions in milk production.

 Talk to your veterinarian about which deficiencies are common in your area and how to treat them.

-There's a lot more to learn about keeping a dairy herd than I can cover in this beginners guide.
-But hopefully, this overview will help you be mentally prepared as you start your journey with dairy goats.
+There’s a lot more to learn about keeping a dairy herd than I can cover in this beginner’s guide.
+However hopefully, this overview will help you be mentally prepared as you start your journey with dairy goats.